But what else do you need to know?

 Artist can mean a lot of different things to a lot of different people, but what does it mean to you specifically?
 How do you envision your life as an artist 10, 15, or even 20 years from now?
 How can an art college help you get there?

-Start asking yourself the hard (but rewarding) questions with the help of our recent post, “Three Simple Questions to Ask Yourself to Choose the Perfect Art College.”
+Start asking yourself the hard (but rewarding) questions with the help of our story “Three Simple Questions to Ask Yourself to Choose the Perfect Art College.”

 2. Whatever your background, know that you will find a school where you fit